MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Beyond the raw nutrient count, what matters is nutrient completeness: the number of nutrient fields actually populated per food entry.
 An app that nominally tracks 100 nutrients but only fills in 20 of them for a given food is not giving you the full picture.
 Both MyNetDiary and Cronometer score well on nutrient completeness for USDA and NCC foods because both draw from the same lab-analyzed sources.
 For branded foods, MyNetDiary’s staff verification process ensures that each entry includes as many nutrient fields as the label and database sources provide, rather than leaving fields blank.

-Each app also offers grouped nutrient views.
+They also offer grouped nutrient views.
 MyNetDiary’s Health Factors (Premium) groups nutrients by function: Bone Health, Blood Health, Energy Support, Immune Support, and Electrolytes.
 Cronometer’s Nutrition Scores take a similar approach with up to 8 configurable categories.
 Nutrient Balances (ratios between related nutrients) are available in the premium tiers of both.
 For users tracking micronutrients or tracking vitamins and minerals for specific health goals, these grouped views translate raw numbers into actionable insight.

 Full macro and micronutrient tracking is free in each app, and both now offer custom nutrient targets at no cost.
 MyNetDiary supports targets by grams, by percentage, and cycling by day of the week.
 Cronometer Gold also supports cycling by day.